Fixed-Price vs. Cost-Plus vs. GMP Contracts: Which Protects the Homeowner?

 Cons: requires detailed scope, more complex accounting

 Requires detailed scope to set the cap honestly.
-More complex accounting (you and the contractor are tracking actuals against the GMP throughout the project).
-Contractors charge for the ceiling protection — not as much as the risk premium on a fixed-price bid, but not zero.
+More complex accounting (you and the contractor track actuals against the GMP throughout the project).
+Contractors charge for the ceiling protection—not as much as the risk premium on a fixed-price bid, but not zero.

 Best for: larger renovations ($300K+)

-Best for larger renovations ($300K+), projects where scope is mostly known but has some unknowns, and homeowners who want flexibility without open-ended risk.
+Best for larger renovations (typically $300K+), projects where scope is mostly known but has some unknowns, and homeowners who want flexibility without open-ended risk.
 GMP is the standard on most commercial construction above a certain size for exactly this reason.

 Savings-sharing mechanics

 When actual costs come in under the GMP cap, the savings have to go somewhere.
 Common structures: 100% back to the owner, 50/50 split between owner and contractor, or a graduated split.
-Read the savings clause carefully before signing — a 50/50 split makes the contractor’s incentive to find savings stronger, but it also means they benefit from coming in under their own cap.
-Both structures work; know which you’re buying.
+Read the savings clause carefully before signing—a 50/50 split makes the contractor’s incentive to find savings stronger, but it also means they benefit from coming in under their own cap.
+Both structures are common; know which you’re buying.
+The AIA A102/A103 owner-contractor agreement family includes standard GMP language; if your contractor uses a custom contract, ask them how it differs from the AIA baseline.

 Fixed-price as the default